 - The optimal panel with the most suitable antibody clones, conjugates and cocktails (glycosylphosphatidylinositol [GPI]-linked reagents and lineage-specific gating antibodies) has been selected.

-- The instrument has been optimised (adequate voltages and compensation settings) [see ‘set up’ for 4-colour or 6-colour protocols].
+- The instrument has been optimised (adequate voltages and compensation settings and standardisation) [see ‘set up’ for 4-colour or 6-colour protocols].

 - A standardised protocol has been established, based on published PNH guidelines.

-- Appropriate lineage-specific gating strategies (eg CD235a for red blood cells [RBCs], CD15 for granulocytes, CD64 for monocytes) have been selected (see ‘set up’ for 4-colour or 6-colour protocols).
+- Appropriate lineage-specific gating strategies (eg CD235a for red blood cells [RBCs], CD15 for neutrophils, CD64 for monocytes) have been selected (see ‘set up’ for 4-colour or 6-colour protocols).

 - A suitable number of cells have been acquired in order to verify the presence of a true PNH clone (see ‘stain and acquire’ for 4-colour or 6-colour protocols).